 3. The armbar from guard

-When your opponent posts an arm or defends the choke, the armbar is right there.
-The choke and armbar form a natural "if they defend this, I hit that" combination — the foundation of a real offensive system.
+The choke and armbar form a natural "if they defend this, I hit that" loop, the foundation of a real offensive system.

 A four-week drilling plan